back to House of the Sun

 Missing from the space they never left: There are cases in which the person, during the short period of his memory loss, is actually missing from the place where he should have been, as other people had come by that place and he was not there.
 The person himself is convinced that he stayed at that one location.
 Usually these short periods last up to a couple of hours.

-Trance: in some instances, people have lost memory while walking, biking or driving, and when they became aware again they are engaged into this activity.
+Trance: in some instances, people have lost memory while walking, biking or driving, and when they became aware again they are still engaged into this activity.
 It is quite something to have a loss of consciousness while driving, safely and in traffic, and to be still driving when coming out of it.
-This suggests that people are put into a trance state by which their body and bodily activity is taking over.

 Other: I found two or three experiences in which there we first a bright flash of light; and one experience in which there was a violent spin of air around the car.